Tucson gives rock star reception to opera star Polenzani

-Matthew Polenzani is an international rock star in the opera world, but even he was a little stunned by the reception from a packed audience at Holsclaw Hall Friday night.
+Matthew Polenzani is an international rock star in the opera world, but even he was a little stunned by the reception from a packed audience at Holsclaw Hall Friday, Jan.
+31.

 Before he had even sung a word, the audience filling nearly every seat of the University of Arizona Fred Fox School of Music venue bolted to its feet with a raucous round of applause.